Army Veterans and Mesothelioma

 Next Steps for Army Veterans Diagnosed with Mesothelioma

-Any veteran diagnosed with mesothelioma may be subject to compensation through the VA for cost of treatment or loss of income.
+Any veteran diagnosed with mesothelioma may be subject to compensation through the VA for costs of treatment or loss of income.

 Any individual who was exposed to asbestos during their service could qualify for disability benefits from the VA.
 These benefits can cover health care or compensation from loss of income.
-To file a claim, veterans will need their medical records stating their illness, their service records that list their job or specialty, and a doctor’s confirmation of a connection between the veteran’s service and illness.
+To file a claim, veterans will need a few important documents.
+Medical records stating illness, service records listing the job, and a doctor’s confirmation of the link between service and asbestos exposure.